 The days before a long-haul flight, you should spend some time stretching or walking at the gym to prepare for having a sitting position in nearly 12 hours.
 Make …

 A person’s hotel preferences can vary from day to day.
 Sometimes you want the best hotel money can buy.
-Other times, you get the best you can with a Hotwire promo code and just hope you get something you can sleep on.
+Other times, you get the best you can with a promo code for Orbitz and just hope you get something you can sleep on.
 But when you travel to Oslo, Norway, it’s worth paying extra just for the beautiful architecture.

 Well on its way into becoming one of Europe’s major cultural hubs, Oslo is a world-class city that holds art and nature very dear in its heart.
 Here, artwork can be found everywhere, from ultra contemporary conceptual pieces tucked away in modern art galleries to the raw emotion of the human figures at Frogner Park, and forests, parks, hiking trails and waterfalls are never more than a short walk or drive away.

-Considering the large art collection housed within its walls, The Thief’s name may at first seem like a …
+Considering the large art collection housed within its walls, The Thief’s name may at first seem like …

 We Rank The Best Norwegian Hotels.